5 from 4 votes

 Freezable

-Unlike steak sauce that is used to cover up the taste of steak, this cowboy butter steak dipping sauce is used to enhance the juiciness and flavor of any steak.
-And the best part is you can use it on more than just steak.
+Use this cowboy butter steak dipping sauce to instantly enhance the juiciness and flavor of any steak!
+You can use it on more than just steak though.
 Try it with chicken, pork, or even shrimp for any weeknight meal.
+When I’m making this dipping sauce for steak, my Airfryer Ribeye Steak is always my go-to.

 A small patterned turquiose blue blue and white bowl with melted butter and chopped herbs with a spoon.